andrijadenic9/Lucky-six-betting-game/README.md

 </p>

 ## Application status
-The application is functionally complete, with the fact that you can still work on the design
+The application is functionally complete, with the fact that you can still work on the design.